Safety 📅 2026-03-29 ⏱ 11 min read

 Is there a free catfish checker?

 Unveil's username search is free and unlimited.
-You get 1 free face search credit when you sign up and verify your email.
+You get 3 starter face-search credits when you sign up and verify your email.
 Google reverse image search is free but limited for faces since it matches images, not facial features.
 For thorough verification, you'll need a dedicated face search tool.

 How accurate are catfish checkers?